dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 Access trust signals using the search function or by clicking on **Models** under the **Resource** tab.
 Hover over or click the trust signal to see detailed information.

 #### Healthy
-- Resource is healthy and ran all tests successfully
+- Ran all tests successfully
 - Successfully built in its last run
 - Has a description
 - Has tests configured